corsairmarks/deassimilate_machines/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

-This mod has to alter a number of built-in files and objects to implement its gameplay.
-Here's a list of of what is preempted/overridden and why:
+This mod has to alter a number of built-in game objects to implement its gameplay.
+Here's a list of of what is overridden and why:

-* Event `action.64` - assimilation setup event, altered to allow machine deassimilation
-* Event `action.65` - main assimilation event, altered to use less duplicate code and pass two variables to its effect calls - the current number of assimilated Pops and the total number allowed for the year
-* Event `utopia.2551` - Synthetic Evolution, altered to not change synthetic leaders of other species into the empire's main species (cyborgs are still fair game, however)
 * Effect `assimilation_effect` - main assimilation logic (called by `action.65`), altered so that deassimilated machines are not converted into the synthetic species for fully synthetic empires, also code de-duped
 * Citizenship `citizenship_assimilation` - Assimilation, altered to allow machines to be deassimilated by non-gestalt empires
 * Species Population Control `population_control_yes` - deassimilating machines must have population controls